 Thanks to current government protection and the Endangered Species Act (ESA), this stretch is home to a particularly dense population of the Hawaiian green sea turtles.
 There have been some questions as to precisely where Turtle Town is located, but the general knowledge is that Turtle Town is located on the southern coastline of the island, between Nahuna Point and Black Sand Beach.
 Best visited on a Maui boat tour, Turtle Town is well known for providing some of the best snorkeling in Maui, particularly if these large lumbering sea creatures are your sightseeing target.
 When enjoying a Maui snorkel tour at Turtle Town, guests can expect to see turtles gently approaching swimmers with curiosity, as well as an abundance of colorful marine life.

 Turtle Town is a top place to snorkel on Maui for many reasons including a chance to view the Hawaiian green sea turtles in their natural habitat.
 There’s always calm wind conditions, clear waters, and all will be inspired when they see the gentle slope which allows all snorkelers to find an ocean depth that they’re comfortable with.
 In addition, snorkelers can also see the Wrasse fish cleaning the Hawaiian green sea turtles’ shells, and find butterflyfish, perch, chub, triggerfish, snapper, goatfish, bigeye scad, needlefish, moray eels, crustaceans, trumpetfish, and a common appearance by the former Hawaii State Fish, the humuhumunukunukuapua’a

-For more information about snorkel tours to Turtle Town on Maui click here.
+For more information about Turtle Town on Maui click here.

 At this secret Maui snorkeling gem, guests will have an opportunity to see a plethora of Hawaiian tropical fish, including Angel Fish, Butterfly Fish, Parrot Fish, Triggerfish, Octopus, Crabs, Moray Eels and more.
 During the Winter months, this location has also been noted to provide an underwater glimpse of the North Pacific Humpback Whales during their annual migration to Maui waters between December and April.